Dkhazhinov/Endpoint_Automation_Framework/README.md

 # Endpoint_Automation_Framework
-Page Object Model Automation Framework requires Python 3.6 version and various packages that could be found in Endpoint_Automation_Framework/configuration/environment.yml file.
+Page Object Model Automation Framework requires `Python 3.6` version and various packages that could be found in Endpoint_Automation_Framework/configuration/environment.yml file.
 To start you can create Conda Virtual Environment using Anaconda/Miniconda.

+`Pytest` is used as a test runner and required to be default test runner to execute auto_tests

  # Conda Virtual Environment
 Install Anaconda/Miniconda (package, environment management system) and use